marija-grj/Shiny-Application/docs/index.md

 App navigation
 ========================================================

-The application has four filters that impact both the interactive plot and the plot title.
+The application has 4 filters that control the interactive plot.

 ### Country
 - Colombia